ab-anand/fav-quote/README.md

 Samuel B. Woniowei: "When You Walk Up To Opportunity’s Door: Don’t Knock It.
 Kick That Bitch In, Smile and Introduce Yourself"
                       - Dwayne Johnson

+Always look for the fool in the deal.
+If you don't find one, it's you. ~ Mark Cuban